rebleo/webProduction2018/README.md

 The [class wiki](https://github.com/rebleo/webProduction2018/wiki) is where the rest of the syllabus including each day's resources, in-class and take-home assignments will be found.
 To turn in your homework you must link to it every day using [Markdown](https://www.markdownguide.org/).
 You are required to post on the wiki.
 To contribute to the wiki you must set up a [Github](http://www.github.com) account.
 We will do this in class on the first day.

 #### Method of Evaluation:
-1. Course Blog + Wiki - Regular assignments 20% of grade
+1. Regular assignments (20% of grade): Course Blog + Wiki

-2. Code Exercises (20% of grade) will be executed through the semester by following in class demonstrations, online tutorials and assigned readings.
-These exercises will be essential for learning markup and coding and to successfully complete more complex projects.

-4. Quizzes (25% of grade) that may either be completed by week 8 9 (March 30th) of the semester or may be a work in progress toward a semester-long project.

-5. Final Project (25% of grade) due during Final Week of Classes Full Project Proposal - Abstract and 1500-2000 Word Description For websites and applications hand in Wireframe and Sitemap

-6. Class Participation (20% of grade): Please arrive to class on time.
+2. Class Participation (20% of grade): Please arrive to class on time.
 Please do the assigned readings and come to class prepared to share your reflections - active and informed discussion makes the course more interesting for everyone.
 Attendance to all classes is required and attendance is taken at each class.

+3. Code + Technical Exercises (20% of grade) will be executed through the semester by following in class demonstrations, online tutorials and assigned readings.
+These exercises will be essential for learning markup and coding and to successfully complete more complex projects.

+4. Midterm Project (25% of grade)

+5. Final Project (25% of grade) due during Final Week of Classes

 ---
 #### Materials: